sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 :::{admonition} Additional example
 :class: tip
-Below, under {ref}`content:duality-kkts:lunch-example` you can find an additional example of how duality allows you to see the same problem from two perspectives (the buyer and the seller of ingredients for a lunch).
+Under {ref}`content:duality-kkts:lunch-example` you can find an additional example of how duality allows you to see the same problem from two perspectives (the buyer and the seller of ingredients for a lunch).
 :::

 (content:duality-kkts:kkt-conditions)=

 ## Karush-Kuhn-Tucker (KKT) conditions

 In this section, we introduce the Karush-Kuhn-Tucker (KKT) conditions for convex optimisation problems with equality and inequality constraints.
-For such convex problems, these form a set of conditions that describe all optimal solutions to the problem at hand.
+For the convex problems we'll deal with in this course, these form a set of conditions that describe all optimal solutions to the problem at hand.
 They are the basis for numerical solutions to optimization problems and in simple cases, allow determining the solution analytically.
 They also combine primal and dual variables, which offers additional insight in the solution (e.g., which constraints are active, or what is the electricity price in this system).

 We start from an optimisation problem without constraints (unconstrained) and gradually introduce equality and inequality constraints.
 We will use an economic dispatch example to illustrate our approach.

 ### Unconstrained optimisation

-Let's go back to basic optimisation (high school mathematics).
+Let's go back to basic optimisation from your high school mathematics courses.
 Whenever you had to optimise (minimise or maximise) a function, you were doing unconstrained optimisation.
-To determine the maximum or minimum of a certain function, we should take the derivative of that function with respect to the decision variable $x$ and equate it to zero (necessary condition for optimality).
-Then we take the second order derivative to see if it is a minimum or maximum (sufficient condition).
-If there are multiple variables, we take partial derivatives.
+To determine the maximum or minimum of a certain function, we take the derivative of that function with respect to the decision variable $x$ and equate it to zero (necessary condition for optimality).
+Then we take the second-order derivative to see if it is a minimum or maximum (sufficient condition).
+If there are multiple variables, we use partial derivatives.

 \begin{align}
     \min f(x) & \rightarrow & \frac{\partial f(x)}{\partial x} =  0 \quad \text{(necessary condition)} \\